semaki2000/PyTeRor/README.md

 Runs with python 3.10 <=

 TODO:
+1. add 'import pytest' to refactored source file if not there already

+2. Add function to split off a clone class from another Could be useful if f.ex.
+3 tests, where two are in one test class, and one is in another. (the two tests are parametrized, last is ignored)
+    Or if two tests have the same attribute, while another one is different. (first two parametrized, last ignored)

+3. Add functionality to CloneASTUtilities to find nodes that are in a class (in function find_clone_node_in_AST).
+    Currently, only finds top-level nodes (looks through body of AST base) Finding tests that are children nodes of nodes that aren't classes is probably not necessary.

+4. Add functionality to stop refactoring of a clone class if there is a difference in attribute.
+    F.ex.
+CloneClass.get_clone_differences could return a boolean whether the refactoring should continue.

+5. Pre-existing decorators, non-pytest.
+    If all clones have the same decorator, no problem Otherwise, split off clones with the same decorator into new clone class.

+6. (Maybe) Create NodeDifference subclass for Attribute differences.
+Not used for refactoring, but useful for splitting classes (as mentioned above, 2)

 - Given that we refactor names: NodeDifference class should have a boolean whether the node is unconditional or conditional. (control flow)